YariMorcus/huddle-landing-page/README.md

 # Frontend Mentor - Huddle landing page

-This is a solution to the [huddle landing page] challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [huddle landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Difficulty: `newbie`